Excuse me, can I apologize?

 Much like my younger traveling self, I realize, I'm still a woman who attempts to be gracious, always trying to keep things easy, forever trying to smooth things over.
 But maybe I was undermining.
 There are many times when "I'm sorry" isn't self-deprecating or even truly an apology; it's an unfortunate automatic, which, with work, could be avoided.
 Sometimes it's a graceful way of keeping both speakers on equal footing - which isn't a bad thing.

-for the times and events that actually call for them.
+Perhaps, I think, it might simply be worth considering saving Excuse me and I'm sorry for the times and events that actually call for them.
 Letting those words and their potential power hold the impact and weight intended, regardless of where I am or where I'm going.

 Tami Mohamed Brown lives in Bloomington with her family.